Aurora Logo

 • Closed circle.
 Airplanes fly along the same routes from point A to point B and back.

 • Round-the-clock and year-round operation.
-The airline has been working without a break since its creation.
+The airline has been operating without interruption since its inception.

 • Constancy and reliability.
 Aurora is recognized as the most punctual company in the region.
-No passengers have been harmed in the years of its existence.
+No passengers have been harmed during its years of existence.

 The alternation of white and blue colors signifies the transition between day and night, takeoffs into the sky, and landings on the snow-covered ground.